Greece in the Eurovision Song Contest 2006: At Eurovision

 At a press conference on 16 May, Anna Vissi thanked her fans and God for everything that had been given to her.
 She also explained how important the competition was to her, saying that she "really, really [wants] to win".
 She received several gifts from journalists and fans.
 "Everything" was considered a favorite at the contest, placing in the top three in a majority of fan polls and first in online betting houses.
 A British commentator for the semi-final stated that "she's massive in Greece, she's even bigger than the country itself".
+Vissi took part in technical rehearsals on 15 and 16 May, followed by dress rehearsals on 19 and 20 May.
 "None of the rehearsals were attended by so many people as Anna Vissi's", noted Sietse Bakker, one of the jury members from the national final.
 "Not only a large amount of fans and journalists took seat in the arena [...] but the president of Greek broadcaster ERT also entered the arena to see how 'his' artist was doing".

 At the final, held on 20 May 2006, Anna Vissi appeared on stage surrounded by a fog effect created by dry ice.
 She was alone on the large stage and wore an exclusive Jean Paul Gaultier black and white outfit with black leggings.
 By the end of the song, she was down on her knees singing.
 Her choreography for the final was arranged by Mia Michaels.
 Although considered a favorite, she finished in ninth position, making Greece only one of two automatic finalists that managed a top 10 position.
 The entry received 128 points, including the maximum 12 points from Bulgaria and Cyprus.
-The ninth place finish guaranteed Greece a place in the final of the Eurovision Song Contest 2007, held the next year.
+The ninth-place finish guaranteed Greece a place in the final of the Eurovision Song Contest 2007, held the next year.